Differences Between Python vs C++

 C++ is also called an intermediate-level programming language as it is developed using both low-level and high-level language features.
 C++ also supports object-oriented functionalities like the concept of classes, operator overloading, multiple inheritances, virtual functions, exception handling etc.

 Python is known for its simplicity, easy to read concerning code and recognized as one of the high-level programming languages.
-Python consists of inbuilt constructs which have the feature of executing clear code on small as well as large scale.
+Python consists of inbuilt constructs that have the feature of executing clear code on small as well as large scale.
 Python is an object-oriented programming language.

 C++, these days, is generally used for designing hardware.
 It is first described in C++ followed by its analysis, architecturally constrained and planned to develop a register-transfer level hardware description language.